theRealAph/ScopeLocals/README.md

 to whichever thread is executing the methods.
 As with `ThreadLocal`, an `ExtentLocal` has an incarnation that is per thread.

-The first big difference is that the binding by `where()` is only visible from the extent of the code called from `run()`.
+The first big difference is that the binding established by `where()` is only visible from the extent of the code called from `run()`.
 If a call to `PERMISSIONS.get()` was inserted after the call to `run()` an exception would be thrown because `PERMISSIONS` is no longer bound.